Camper and Parent FAQ

 What if I am not a good athlete?

 The great thing about Cobbossee is that it’s just about the best place in the world to try new things.
 At Cobbossee, what matters isn’t the level of skill with which you play, but rather the enthusiasm with which you play.
 If you are a boy who just loves to be involved in the game, to have a role, then Cobbossee is for you!
 We have boys who are really serious about one sport and therefore quite skilled . . . we have boys who are just fine at many sports and love to play . . . and we have boys who wouldn’t call themselves ‘great’ at any sports, and they still love to play them.
 All fit in wonderfully here at Cobbossee.
 What matters is that you want to be in the mix!

 What happens if I get sick or injured?

 We have three registered nurses at camp and there are two hospitals located within 15 minutes of camp.
 If there are ever any incidents that arise, you can be assured that you will be in good hands.
-Josh, Jackie, and Michael check in regularly on anybody who isn’t feeling well, and so do the counselors.
+Josh and Jackie check in regularly on anybody who isn’t feeling well, and so do the counselors.
 Everyone wants anyone not feeling well to get better soon!